-Casey died of a drug overdose at only 23-years-old after his mother was unable to intervene on his behalf.
-It’s an instrumental tool for helping Kentucky families navigate the court system and get their loved ones the lifesaving help they need.
-His law allows parents, relatives an/or friends to intervene on the substance use disorderof a loved one, regardless of age and without criminal charges.
+Matthew “Casey” Wethington died of a drug overdose at only 23 years old after his parents were unable to intervene on his behalf.
+Casey’s Law, named in his honor, is an instrumental tool for helping Kentucky families navigate the court system and get the life-saving help they need for their loved ones.

-While the court system can sometimes be confusing to navigate, ARC stands ready to help you understand Casey’s Law process
+While the court system can sometimes be confusing to navigate, ARC stands ready to help you understand the Casey’s Law process.
+Contact our team of Casey’s Law Advocates at caseyslaw@arccenters.com or (606) 638-0938.

-Rebecca’s mother would be watching her daughter’s life slowly drift away.
-It was then that Melinda Hill would be among the first in the state of Kentucky to file Casey’s Law to help her daughter.
+Rebecca’s mother watched as her daughter’s life slowly drifted away.
+It was then that Melinda Hill became among the first in the state of Kentucky to file Casey’s Law to help her daughter.

-Rebecca would begin her treatment journey but would relapse multiple times.
-Her mother would utilize Casey’s Law three times before getting her daughter back.
+Rebecca began her treatment journey but went on to relapse multiple times.
+Her mother utilized Casey’s Law three times before getting her daughter back.

 Addiction is an issue that is a difficult situation for family and loved ones of someone suffering from addiction.
 It can damage family relationships and cause tension.
 Addiction can endanger both the individual and the loved ones around them if they do not seek treatment.
 If your loved one isn’t willing to enter treatment voluntarily and refuses they have a problem, what can you do?